 This chapter explores social and emotional dimensions of wellbeing (mental health) and their development through Health and Physical Education (HPE).
-Hence, it sits within whole child development and community partnerships (strengths-based) elements of quality physical education (cf. Fig. 1.1).
-Reiterating, Robbins, Powers, and Burgess identify seven dimensions of wellness: physical, intellectual, emotional, social, spiritual, environmental and occupational.
-Additionally, they reinforce "there is a strong interconnection amongst these dimensions" and a strong link between spirituality and one's self-esteem (relating to one's social and emotional development) (2011, p.
+Hence, it sits within Whole child development; and Community partnerships (strengths-based) elements of quality physical education (cf. Figure 1.2).
+Reiterating, Robbins et al. identify seven dimensions of wellness: physical, intellectual, emotional, social, spiritual, environmental, and occupational.
+Additionally, they reinforce "there is a strong interconnection amongst these dimensions", and a strong link between spirituality and one's self-esteem (relating to one's social and emotional development) (2011, p.
 9).
-Hence, as established in the literature in the previous chapter (Chapter 11), the social and emotional dimensions of wellbeing (also referred to as mental health) are very closely related to the spiritual dimension.
-Another common thread is the feeling of "belonging", a recurring theme throughout this book which relates to "connectedness" (NSW Department of Education and Communities, 2015).
-The concepts of relationships, self, community and culture are consistently presented across the dimensions of wellbeing; therefore, the findings in the previous chapter are also relevant within the focus for this chapter-social and emotional dimensions (also referred to as mental health).
+Hence, as established in the literature in the previous chapter (Ch.
+13), the social and emotional dimensions of wellbeing (also referred to as mental health) are very closely related to the spiritual dimension.
+Another common thread is the feeling of 'belonging', a recurring theme throughout this book which relates to 'connectedness' (NSW Department for Education and Communities, 2015).
+The concepts of relationships, self, community and culture are consistently presented across the dimensions of wellbeing; therefore the findings in the previous chapter are also relevant within the focus for this chapter-social and emotional dimensions (also referred to as mental health).

-Research and literature have over a long period of time found there are social and emotional benefits that result from participating regularly in physical activities, for example physical activity has been consistently shown to lessen symptoms of clinical depression (Calfas & Taylor, 1994; Chekroud et al., 2018; Taylor, Sallis, & Needle, 1985).
-Recently, the largest study of this kind was conducted in the USA involving 1.2 million participants.
+Research and literature have over a long period of time found there are social and emotional benefits that result from participating regularly in physical activities, for example physical activity has been consistently shown to lessen symptoms of clinical depression (Calfas & Taylor, 1994; Chekroud et al., 2018; Taylor et al., 1985).
+The largest study of this kind was conducted in the US involving 1.2 million participants.
 The findings suggest that "regular physical activity lasting 45 minutes three to five times a week can reduce poor mental health" (BBC News, 2018).
 Hence, "Poor mental health is a major risk factor for poor physical health and vice versa" (Australian Health Policy Collaboration, 2018).
 Other mental health benefits include better stress management (American Heart Association, 2019; British Universities & Colleges Sport, 2018; Chiras, 1991; Robbins et al., 2011), having fun, relationships, self-esteem and self-efficacy, enhancement and building of personal and social skills such as leadership, communication, teamwork and cooperation (British Universities & Colleges Sport, 2018; Shilton, 1997).